Internet Speed Test Canada

 • Multiple people WFH: 300 Mbps down / 50 Mbps up

-Upload speed is critical for work-from-home – your video quality depends on it!
+Upload speed is critical for work-from-home because your video quality depends on it.
+If you are on cable internet with low upload speeds, consider switching to fibre.

-Can my ISP see what I’m doing during a speed test?
+Can my ISP see what I am doing during a speed test?

-Your ISP can see you’re running a speed test to a specific server, but they can’t see other details.
+Your ISP can see you are running a speed test to a specific server, but they cannot see other details.
 Some users claim ISPs “boost” speeds during tests, but this is largely unproven.
 Using multiple test sites (Fast.com, Speedtest.net, etc.) gives a more complete picture.

 Bottom Line

-Running an internet speed test is the first step to understanding if you’re getting what you pay for.
-If your results are consistently below 70% of your advertised speed (on Ethernet), contact your ISP.
-If you’re consistently using way less than you pay for, consider downgrading to save money.
+Running an internet speed test is the first step to understanding if you are getting what you pay for.
+If your results are consistently below 70% of your advertised speed (tested on Ethernet), contact your ISP.
+If you are consistently using way less than you pay for, consider downgrading to save money.

 Next steps after testing: